 Now the really useful tips.

 Scale is not size.
-Scale is size in relation to its surrounding objects.
+Scale is the size in relation to its surrounding objects.
 Perhaps more than other elements, the scale can direct attention to the relation between a design and its pattern.
 But beware equally it can distract away.
-If your pattern is a background, it’s job is probably to add to the design not dominate it.
+If your pattern is a background, its job is probably to add to the design not dominate it.

 One of the most, if not the most important factors in website UX design is readability.
 You need the readers to take in the text, easily and efficiently.
 Nobody will work for it, they need it on a plate.
 If your pattern is being used as a text background there needs to be contrast – clear and distinct contrast too.
 You can make this with some solid background for your text for example.

-Given that patterns are mostly used as backgrounds, the quality they give to the design is essential to create an atmosphere.
+Given that patterns are mostly used as backgrounds, the quality they give to the design is essential to creating an atmosphere.
 The most important thing to remember, it seems obvious but you’d be surprised, is that the feel of the pattern most fits with the content of the page.
 The most fantastically imaginative futuristic, street art style may look great but does it fit with your law firm?

 Pattern designs need to be more careful than most when considering color.
 The brighter the better does not necessarily hold true.
 Subtlety is often the key, nothing overly aggressive or dominating.
 Equally, keep your color combination simple, and remember to contrast with the foreground.
 Don’t fight it, feel it.

 The old adage less is more is still true today.
 There is a temptation to overuse, especially as you’ve got a great design.
-The problem is over-stimulation is a real issue.
+The problem is that over-stimulation is a real issue.
 You don’t want to make people ill.
 Split the use for certain sections, or use vary the colors slightly.
 Very light patterns that won’t distract too much, and are still subconsciously effective in holding everything together as one.

 If you are planning to use it for print, you should definitely make some test prints first.
-What looks good on your mockup might not look good to a full scale.
+What looks good on your mockup might not look good on a full scale.
 Also, it’s worth being aware that different print agencies use different printing machines.
 Check this out before ordering a huge amount – it could be costly.

 Think outside the box, and push your comfort zone.
 Monochrome doesn’t have to be black and white, experiment with other colors.
 Transparency is another fashionable background choice these days.
 Often creating a background that is hardly noticeable but strangely effective, almost hypnotic.

 Designers are pushing boundaries all the time.
-You might have something specific in mind but keep your options open, check out inspirational sites and blog articles, save sites that have interested you, look at competitors or award-winning sites.
-You don’t need to take a passive approach be active.
-Place different backgrounds on your design to see the effects yourself, try a few different ones, it’s quick and easy to change, you are not tied.
+You might have something specific in mind but keep your options open, check out inspirational sites and blog articles, save sites that have interested you, and look at competitors or award-winning sites.
+You don’t need to take a passive approach to be active.
+Place different backgrounds on your design to see the effects yourself, try a few different ones, it’s quick and easy to change, and you are not tied.

 Ask for the opinions of others, sometimes you get so caught up in a design that you can’t see the woods for the trees.
-Step back, invite others to view and listen to their point of view.
+Step back, invite others to view, and listen to their point of view.
 You don’t have to agree but you do have to acknowledge their comments, even if it’s only to reinforce your own.